-At Hitchin, there is a War Memorial beside the church gates of St Mary’s (photographed above left and used with the kind permission of David Barlow) which gives details of the fallen and which includes men who were born in Preston but were not living there when they enlisted.
-Within St Martin’s Church at Preston there is a framed remembrance of men killed in the two World Wars who were living in the village when they enlisted (above right).
+At Hitchin, there is a War Memorial beside the church gates of St Mary’s (photographed below, left and used with the kind permission of David Barlow) which gives details of the fallen and includes men who were born in Preston but were not living there when they enlisted.
+Within St Martin’s Church at Preston there is a framed remembrance of men killed in the two World Wars who were living in the village when they enlisted (below, right).
 There were other combatants who were born in Preston but were living elsewhere in 1914.

 Above, l to r: Ernest Wray’s 1914-15 Star; General Service Medal and Victory Medal.
 Many soldiers received these medals which related to when they served.
-They were known as ‘Pip, Squeak and Wilfred’, a reference to a Daily Mirror comic strip
+They were known as ‘Pip, Squeak and Wilfred’ - a reference to a Daily Mirror comic strip

 (Above) Ernest Wray’s Memorial Plaque and Soldier’s Small Book